Mission and Vision

 Judge Warren understands that a defendant has a constitutionally protected right to zealous and effective representation.
 He believes that this representation is essential to the administration of criminal justice.
 Judge Warren inherited a court in which six contract attorneys handled all of the Indigent criminal defense.
 This practice caused all six of those lawyersto handle cases way in excess of the American Bar Association caseload limits.
 Often these lawyers were stretched so thin by the former policies of the court that they would have, in some cases, nearly 10 times as many cases pending than was recommended.
 Additionally, the former judge refused to utilize the Public Defender’s Office (PDO) as mandated by Texas law.
 Since taking the bench, Judge Warren has had the third highest utilization of the PDO.
 He also eliminated the practice of having contract lawyers whom only work for the judge and expanded indigent defense in the 209th District Court to include all of the defense bar approved and vetted to handle indigent defense.

-This part I am still working on.
-I need to find my written order Judge Warren has continued to look for innovative and safe alternatives in order to reduce the jail population.
+Judge Warren has continued to look for innovative and safe alternatives in order to reduce the jail population.
 In an order to release the eligible inmates in his court, state District Judge Brian Warren noted that people regularly take plea deals understanding they could be released sooner if they accumulate enough credit.
 On March 29th Gov. Greg Abbott eliminated good time for credit for many jail inmates.
 Many inmates recently learned that their sentences had tripled in length.
 Warren said.
 Governor Abbotts, executive order was found unconstitutional That stemmed from an executive order Gov. Greg Abbott issued on March 29 in anticipation of Harris County’s plan to release some inmates from the jail, which was tagged early on as a potential hotspot for coronavirus spread.

 When Judge Warren was elected to the bench in 2019, the 209th District Court was still reliant on paper files and paper filings.
 In the past year, as we have all become accustomed to using Zoom and other video conferencing, it’s hard to picture a court which did not even have computers.
 Immediately after being elected, Judge Warren mandated electronic filing in all cases.
 Electronic filing increases transparency by having documents available on-line and greatly improved the efficiency of the court by allowing attorneys and parties to view digital copies of the court documents.
 In the past year, where many have chosen or been forced to work remotely, this change has allowed remote proceedings to take place efficiently and safely.
 Judge Warren was selected by the United States Secret Service, Department of Homeland Security, and the National Judicial College, selected as one of 24 judges from across the country to receive training at the National Computer Forensics Institute (NCFI).